 PCN primarily spread via the transfer of infested soil that is adhered to plants and other objects.

-- root vegetables, agricultural equipment, and bins used in the cultivation of potatoes.
+- agricultural equipment and bins used in the cultivation of potatoes

 Minimising the risk of PCN